python/devguide/compiler.rst

 Finally, you need to introduce the use of the new bytecode.
 Altering :file:`Python/compile.c` and :file:`Python/ceval.c` will be the primary places to change.
-You must to add the case for a new opcode into the 'switch' statement in the ``stack_effect()`` function in :file:`Python/compile.c`.
+You must add the case for a new opcode into the 'switch' statement in the ``stack_effect()`` function in :file:`Python/compile.c`.
 If the new opcode has a jump target, you will need to update macros and 'switch' statements in :file:`Python/peephole.c`.
 If it affects a control